AurelianTactics/OpenTactics/docs/docs.md

-how to do other versions (ie classic AT etc). code so it's flexible to do versions in the future WA has to be outlined, goals, roadmap, how it can be integrated and see which code can be used abstraction of builders to allow better usage and future customizability
+how to do other versions (ie classic AT etc). code so it's flexible to do versions in the future WA has to be outlined, goals, roadmap, how it can be integrated and see which code can be used abstraction of builders to allow better usage and future customizability Singleton best format going forward
+	particularly in MP. like the reads are fine but writes could get complex managers in general could be organized and streamlined better

 /*
 to do